-Global heat pump stock nears 3 000 GW in 2030,
+Global heat pump stock nears 3 000 GW in 2030, almost tripling today's capacity

 Space cooling

 Space cooling energy consumption is set to more than double by 2050 with no action taken.
 Passive designs, behavioural change and more efficient equipment are vital to temper demand growth and reduce the strain on electricity systems.